 South Dakota court decision threatens abortion rights measure on November ballot

-The South Dakota Supreme Court has reversed a judge's dismissal of a lawsuit seeking to remove an abortion rights initiative from the November ballot
+Suit seeking to remove an abortion rights initiative from the ballot reinstated.

 The South Dakota Supreme Court has reversed a judge's ruling from last month that dismissed a lawsuit aiming to remove an abortion rights initiative from the November ballot.